-- Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of [the Human Resources & Staffing sub-committee] or, if they are not available, the vice-chair (if there is one) of [the (Policy & Resources committee] of absence occasioned by illness or other reason and that person shall report such absence to the (Human Resources & Staffing sub-committee] at its next meeting. - The chair of [Human Resources & Staffing sub-committee] or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the Clerk/RFO].
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the [Human Resources & Staffing subcommittee]. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of [the Human Resources & Staffing subcommittee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Human Resources & Staffing sub-committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the Clerk/RFO] relates to the chair or vice-chair of the (Human Resources & Staffing sub-committee), this shall be communicated to another member of the (Human Resources & Staffing), which shall be reported back and progressed by resolution of the sub-committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 10(a), persons with line management responsibilities shall have access to staff records referred to in standing order 18(f).
+- Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of [the Human Resources & Staffing sub-committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Human Resources & Staffing sub-committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the Clerk/RFO] relates to the chair or vice-chair of the (Human Resources & Staffing sub-committee), this shall be communicated to another member of the (Human Resources & Staffing), which shall be reported back and progressed by resolution of the sub-committee. - Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 10(a), persons with line management responsibilities shall have access to staff records referred to in standing order 18(f).